-Greetings!
-I am an Assistant Professor of Government & Law at Lafayette College.
-After I received my Ph.D from the University of California, Berkeley, my path to Lafayette took a number of preliminary steps.
-I was a postdoctoral teaching fellow at Stanford University (2007-09).
-And I held visiting professor positions at Northwestern University (2007), Duke University (2009-10), and Williams College (2010-11).
+I am an Associate Professor of Government & Law at Lafayette College.
+After I received my Ph.D from the University of California, Berkeley, my path to Lafayette took a number of preliminary steps through positions at Stanford University, Northwestern University, Duke University, and Williams College.

-My forthcoming book manuscript (The Powers of Sensibility, Northwestern University Press, Spring 2018) treats the intersection of power, sensibility and radical political agency.
-Recent articles appear in Political Theory, Contemporary Political Theory, Polity, European Journal of Political Theory, Philosophy and Social Criticism, Radical Philosophy Review, and Political Studies.
+My first book (The Powers of Sensibility, Northwestern University Press, 2018) treats the intersection of power, sensibility and radical political agency.
+Recent articles appear in Political Theory, Perspectives on Politics, Contemporary Political Theory, Polity, Theory & Event, European Journal of Political Theory, Philosophy and Social Criticism, Radical Philosophy Review, the Journal of French and Francophone Philosophy,and Political Studies.

 If you have any questions, please contact me at email@example.com